A Nonprofit's Donor Cycle: Your guide to taking donors on the ride of their lives

 How many stages are there in the donor cycle?

 The number of stages varies based on the model but typically ranges from three to six phases.
-While the exact wording varies, these usually include some form of identification, cultivation, solicitation, and stewardship.
+While the exact wording varies, these usually include some form of identification, cultivation, solicitation, and stewardship, but can also include research, retention, or other words that sounds similar.

 What is the donor funnel?

-The donor funnel is a model related to the donor cycle that emphasizes five stages of the donor journey: awareness, consideration, conversion, loyalty, and advocacy.
+The donor funnel is a model related to the donor cycle.
+Similar to a marketing funnel, it outlines the stages that individuals go through as they become more engaged with an organization, ultimately leading to donations and ongoing support.
+It emphasizes five stages of the donor journey: awareness, consideration, conversion, loyalty, and advocacy.